A 30-Minute Pre-Check to Prepare your Store for the Holidays

 • What takes away from their shopping experience?

-All three ways to prepare your store for the holidays revolve around three basic categories: Look, Do, Review.
+All three ways to prepare your store for the holidays revolve around three basic categories: Look, Do, and Review.

 Look